 Some individuals may experience different levels of withdrawals from Seroquel due to particular health conditions.
 The concern with Seroquel withdrawal is that many individuals try to get off the drug without proper information or consultation with a medical professional.
 There are significant risks connected with stopping Quetiapine abruptly, especially for those who may be using very high doses of this medication.
 There are several options to Quetiapine treatment discontinuation that will ensure the patient safely gets off the drug with minimal to no side effects.

-Stopping Seroquel Cold Turkey
+Getting Off Seroquel Cold Turkey

-Those who intend getting off Seroquel are first advised to seek medical counsel from a doctor.
-The physician may recommend best practices for Seroquel taper.
+Those who intend to get off Seroquel are first advised to seek medical counsel from a doctor.
+The physician may recommend best practices for the taper.

 Seroquel Withdrawal Symptoms

 Queries on how to deal with Seroquel withdrawal are numerous as users find themselves conflicted on how best to get off the medication without health implications.
 Many people experience withdrawals from Seroquel due to unsupervised methods of tapering or stopping cold turkey.
 Some individuals may try to get off the medication by concomitant use with other drugs; this can cause some unwanted Seroquel drug interactions.

 Generally, coming off Quetiapine once the withdrawal begins can be quite a challenge.
 The medication acts as a sedative and is also administered for schizophrenia in individuals above 13.
 Quetiapine for bipolar disorder and other mental health issues can be highly effective.
 However, the downside is the possible symptoms that the patient might experience when stopping the drug.